 Layout and Design of Incorporation in Urban Farms

-In an urban farm, the design and layout of an NTF hydroponic system resembles a long table seen in many hot houses where potted plants grow.
-The system layout and design is important to accommodate the overall size of plant growth, volume of air, light, water supply, and drainage.
+In an urban farm, the design and layout of an NTF hydroponic system resembles a long table seen in many hothouses where potted plants grow.
+The system layout and design are important to accommodate the overall size of plant growth, volume of air, light, water supply, and drainage.

 By designating a portion of an urban farm for a hydroponic system, it may be a good idea to link other non-system plants with the basic operation of the hydroponic system.
 For instance, the nutrients used to encourage hydroponic plant growth can be recycled in the incorporation process.
 This also applies to drainage water from the system to non-system areas of the urban farm.

-In addition, spent hydroponic system media such as perlite, peat moss, vermiculite and clay pellets can be turned into non system soil as another feature of incorporation.
-These types of media enrich soil and require only water to reconstitute them to usefulness.
+In addition, spent hydroponic system media such as perlite, peat moss, vermiculite and clay pellets can be turned into the nonsystem soil as another feature of incorporation.
+These types of media enrich the soil and require only water to reconstitute them to usefulness.

-Note that rockwool cannot be recycled unless it has been sterilized and cannot be entered in non system soil.
-If if is sterilized, it can be reused as a base for potted plants.
+Note that rockwool cannot be recycled unless it has been sterilized and cannot be entered in the nonsystem soil.
+If it is sterilized, it can be reused as a base for potted plants.

 One other type of beneficial media used in hydroponic systems is coconut coir.
 It does not need to be sterilized since it has a coco based natural bacteria.